krzemienski/awesome-from-stars/README.md

 * [antonreshetov/massCode](https://github.com/antonreshetov/massCode): This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.
 * [massCodeIO/massCode](https://github.com/massCodeIO/massCode): A free and open source code snippet manager for developers
 * [czellerkonti/massento](https://github.com/czellerkonti/massento): ffmpeg wrapper written in python to encode all videos in a folder structure according to user defines encoding templates
+* [massgen/MassGen](https://github.com/massgen/MassGen): 🚀 MassGen is an open-source multi-agent scaling system that runs in your terminal, autonomously orchestrating frontier models and agents to collaborate, reason, and produce high-quality results. | Join us on Discord: discord.massgen.ai
 * [pankaj89/MasterExoPlayer](https://github.com/pankaj89/MasterExoPlayer): MasterExoPlayer is lightweight utility for playing video inside RecyclerView.
 * [ustwo/mastermind](https://github.com/ustwo/mastermind): Man in the middle testing
 * [ashutosh1919/masterPortfolio](https://github.com/ashutosh1919/masterPortfolio): 🔥 The Complete Customizable Software Developer Portfolio Template which lets you showcase your work and provides each and every detail about you as Software Developer.